anedyaio/anedya-example-esp32/Arduino-IDE/submitData/device-sleep-status-monitoring/mqtt/README.md

 ## Usage

-1. Connect your device to a WiFi network.
+1. Enable your mobile or system hotspot.
-2. Upload this code to your device.
+2. Upload the provided code to your device using your preferred IDE.
-3. Open the Serial Monitor to view the device's output.
+3. Open the Serial Monitor to observe the device logs.
-4. The device will connect to the WiFi network, send the device sleep/wake status data to the Anedya.
+4. Once connected to the WiFi network, the device will automatically send its sleep/wake status to the Anedya platform.

 ## Dependencies